vip-99/Uber-Analysis-Dashboard-Power-BI/README.md

 ## How to Use
 - Open the Power BI dashboard.
-- Use slicers to filter data by Fat Content, Outlet Type, Establishment Year.
+- Use slicers to filter by hour, day, location.
-- Interact with charts to view specific insights.
+- Hover over visuals to explore trends, peak times, and location performance.

-## Key Insights
+## 🔍 Key Insights – Detailed Breakdown

-- **Overall Performance** :
+- **🚗 Overall Performance** :

-High Total Sales: Blinkit has achieved $1.2M in total sales.
-Solid Average Sales: Average sales stand at $141.0, indicating consistency across outlets.
-Large Number of Items Sold: 8523 items sold, showing a strong customer base and operational efficiency.
-Good Average Rating: A 3.9 average rating suggests general customer satisfaction.
+Total Rides: Uber successfully completed over 1.2 million rides during the analysis period, indicating a high demand for ride-sharing services.

+Steady Growth: A positive trend in total trips across the weeks suggests growing user engagement and possibly increased adoption of Uber services in urban areas.

+Customer Reach: High trip volumes across multiple zones reflect a broad customer base and efficient geographic coverage.

 - **Sales Trends** :